dapak2002/programming-languages-2022/report.md

     - Week 2: Writing recursive programs in Haskell (`member`, etc).
     - Week 3: Executing recursive programs pen and paper (`hanoi`).
     - Week 4: Parsing arithmetic expressions pen-and-paper (concrete and abstract syntax trees).
+    - Week 5: Syntax and Semantics of lambda calculus.
+    - Week 6: Evaluating lambda terms.
+    - Week 7: Free and bound variables.
+Confluence, termination and unique normal forms.
-    - More to come: Parsing lambda calculus expressions pen-and-paper.
-Variable Binding and Church encodings.
-Rewriting 1: Transitive Closure and Equivalence Relations.
-Rewriting 2.
-Confluence, Normal Forms, Termination.
+    - More to come: Transitive Closure and Equivalence Relations.
 Fixed point combinator.
-Rewriting 3 and 4.
 Theorem Proving.
 Hoare Logic.

 - Part 2
     - A specification of your project was due on the last day of September, but will be postponed until after the deadline of Assignment 1.